Extended field theories are local and have classifying spaces: Introduction

 where on the right we take homotopy classes of maps. \end{theorem}

 This resolves a long-standing conjecture of Stolz and Teichner \cite{StolzTeichner.SUSY} that postulates the existence of such a classifying space for extended functorial field theories with any geometry.
+Our setup is sufficiently general to cover supersymmetric field theories required by the Stolz–Teichner program (see \cref{def.cartsp}).
 For a more general version, which allows for twisted structures on $X$, see \cref{concordance.twisted}.
 We also use this classifying space construction to provide a geometric model for power operations, building on the work of Barthel, Berwick-Evans, and Stapleton \cite{BarthelBerwickEvansStapleton}.

 In \cref{symminfn}, we introduce the notion of a smooth, symmetric monoidal $(\infty,d)$-category.
-In \cref{geostr}, we define geometric structures.
-In \cref{bordcts}, we introduce two smooth variants of the bordism category, analogous to the distinction between bicategories and double categories.
+In \cref{bordcts}, we define geometric structures on bordisms and introduce two smooth variants of the bordism category, analogous to the distinction between bicategories and double categories.
 In \cref{homotopy.theory}, we develop necessary tools from homotopy theory that will be used in the proof of \cref{local}.
+In \cref{axioms.section}, we prove that the bordism categories $\Bord_{d}$ and $\BBord_{d}$ satisfy the axioms introduced above.
 In \cref{codescent}, we prove that the various bordism categories we have introduced satisfy codescent, which is the main theorem of the paper.
 In \cref{applications} we establish several applications.
 After reviewing background in \cref{shapebordism}, we construct an explicit classifying space of field theories (in the sense of \cref{classcnc}) in \cref{classifying.space}.
 In \cref{power.operations}, we construct a geometric model for power operations.